slarmoo/.github/profile/css/startUpCss/startUpCss.md

 - (Required) Simon CSS deployed to your production environment
 - (Required) A link to your GitHub startup repository prominently display on your home page
+- (Required) Startup deployed to your production environment
+- (Required) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
 - Properly styled CSS
   - 20% Header, footer, and main content body
   - 20% Navigation elements
   - 10% Responsive to window resizing
-  - 10% Application elements
+  - 20% Application elements
   - 10% Application text content
   - 10% Application images
 - 10% - Multiple Git commits with meaningful comments.
-- 10% - Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
-Also add notes in your notes.md file describing what you have learned using CSS.

 ## Go celebrate